-Led by Sen. Amy Klobuchar (D-Minn.) and Rep. Nikema Williams (D-Ga.), this legislation would establish a State Election Assistance and Innovation Trust Fund similar to the program established in the Freedom to Vote Act.
+Led by Sen. Amy Klobuchar (D-Minn.) and Rep. Nikema Williams (D-Ga.) in the 118th Congress, this legislation would establish a State Election Assistance and Innovation Trust Fund similar to the program established in the Freedom to Vote Act.
 This program would make allocations to states for "democracy promotion activities", which include improving the administration of federal elections, recruiting and training election officials and poll workers and increasing access to voting.